-MS in School Psychology Degree Requirements
+MS and Certificate of Advanced Graduate Studies in School Psychology Degree Requirements

 Completion of the program requires earning a 48-credit master’s degree in school psychology (16 Core Courses), including two semesters (6 credits) of practicum experiences, followed by a 15-credit CAGS in post-master’s graduate work in school psychology for a total of 63 graduate credits.
 The CAGS includes a two semester (6 credits) internship.